-• Health Science 3 - Human Structure and Function

-PREREQUISITE: Health Science 1 with a recommended 75 or higher.
+• Health Science 3 - Human Structure and Function 555201HW PREREQUISITE: Health Science 1 and 2 with a 75 or higher per South Carolina Department of Education.

 Health Science 3 acquaints students with basic anatomy and physiology of the body.
 Students learn how the human body is structured and the function of 12 body systems.
 Students will study the relationship that body systems have with disease from the healthcare point of view.
 This class is recommended for juniors or seniors.
 This course is also available at SC Virtual School for students with scheduling conflicts.